frederikdebruyker/hw5/README.md

 ## Pymaceuticals
 ### Metastatic Response to Treatment
-I believe that the 3rd table in section Metastatic Response to Treatment is incorrect.
+I believe that the 3rd table in homework section Metastatic Response to Treatment is incorrect.
 It is a copy of the previous section.
 This should  be a reformat of the standard error of metastatic sites, which produces mostly numbers below 1.
 The table in the homework is showing in the 40-50 range.
 ### Summary Bar Graph
 work in progress